JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 [//]: # (title: Definition file)

-Kotlin/Native helps consume C and Objective-C libraries, allowing you to use their functionality in Kotlin.
+Kotlin/Native enables you to consume C and Objective-C libraries, allowing you to use their functionality in Kotlin.
-A special cinterop tool takes a C or an Objective-C library and generates the corresponding Kotlin bindings, so that the library's methods can be used in your Kotlin code as usual.
+A special tool called cinterop takes a C or an Objective-C library and generates the corresponding Kotlin bindings, so that the library's methods can be used in your Kotlin code as usual.

 To generate these bindings, each library needs a definition file, usually with the same name as the library.
-This is a property file that describes how exactly the library should be consumed.
+This is a property file that describes exactly how the library should be consumed.
 See the full [list of available properties](#properties).

 Here's a general workflow when working with a project: